suryakondeti/facespot/README.md

 * [OpenCV]
 * [Intel's Cascade Classifier]

-And of course Dillinger itself is open source with a [public repository] on GitHub.
+And of course FaceSpot itself is open source with a public repo on GitHub.
 ### Installation

 FaceSpot requires many modules to run.